TianyuWu-Henry/MLDS400_Group5/README.md

 ### Nov 17th, 2023:
 #### Updates:
+* We started to create visualizations, conduct data enginnering, and evaluate models that we used to answer our proposed ML question: ***Leveraging historical sales data, can we identify the most promising locations for new store openings based on a holistic evaluation, encompassing city demographics and the performance of existing stores?***

 **Visualization**

 Draw visualizing and understanding the distribution of the predictor variable 'success' and exploring relationships between the selected features.